Millions of Records Leaked From Huge US Corporate Database

 Unauthorized here means unauthorized by them.
 They couldn't care less what you authorize.

-Credit stuff is one thing, federated ID is next (Score:2)
+Credit stuff is one thing, federated ID is next (Score:4, Informative)

 If I were a thief, the thing I'd try attacking is the increasing use of federated identity, and hit those targets with everything I had...social engineering, zero-days, finding soft spots where cut-rate consulting firms left the door open, the works.
 In the new cloudy world of abstracted everything, companies are finding it easier to rely on a few identity providers..."log in using Facebook" and the like.
-In the Microsoft, Google and Amazon iterations of this (MS account, Azure AD, Google Account, Amazon Id
+In the Microsoft, Google and Amazon iterations of this (MS account, Azure AD, Google Account, Amazon Identity Management,) companies are using third parties to handle authentication to their resources (at least on the web.)
+This means that the identities are slowly being consolidated to a few providers on the corporate side.
+Anyone using Office 365 in an organization likely has their credentials synchronized up to Azure AD, for example, so they can use the web apps like Outlook and Skype.

+OAuth and the like set up a very strong environment, but it's still just an identity database under the hood.
+Even if the provider has no idea what your password is, a hash of it is being stored somewhere...otherwise you wouldn't be able to authenticate.
+If anyone ever comes up with an easy way to break this, then everyone's going to be in for a round of password changes and free credit monitoring.
+Getting someone's corporate credentials gives thieves a lot more access than stealing one database.

+If anyone ever comes up with an easy way to break this, then everyone's going to be in for a round of password changes and free credit monitoring.

 Alright, where do I get it?
 (Score:2)